Jamshid-Safarboev/Course_work_Birthday_reminder/README.md

     def print_reminders(self):  # Abstract method
         pass

 Inheritance: This is when a class inherits properties and methods from another class.
-In your code, the BirthdayReminder and EmailNotificationDecorator classes inherit from the Reminder class. class Reminder(ABC):  # Abstract base class
+In our code, the BirthdayReminder and EmailNotificationDecorator classes inherit from the Reminder class. class Reminder(ABC):  # Abstract base class
     ...